-Type of water Monitoring Requirement 1 Contaminant system Initial Reduced monitoring ^{2,3} Combined Ra-226 and Ra-228, uranium and gross alpha particle activity Community Four consecutive quarterly samples at every entry point before December 31, 2007. ^{4,5,6} One sample every nine years at every entry point when monitoring results are below the detection limit. ^{7,8} One sample every six years at every entry point when monitoring results are at or above the detection limit but below half of the MCL. ^{7,8} One sample every three years at every entry point when monitoring results are above half of the MCL but at or below the MCL. ^{7,8} Noncommunity Not applicable Beta particle and photon radioactivity from manmade radionuclides Community systems designated by the State as vulnerable 9 Quarterly samples for beta particle and annual samples for tritium and Sr-90, beginning within one quarter after being notified by the State. ^{10,11} If the gross beta particle activity minus the naturally occurring K-40 beta particle activity at a sampling point has a running annual average (computed quarterly) less than or equal to 50 pCi/L (screening level), the State may reduce the frequency of monitoring at that sampling point to once every 3 years. ^{14,15} Community systems designated by the State as utilizing waters contaminated by effluents from nuclear facilities 9 Quarterly samples for beta emitters and I-131 and annual samples for tritium and Sr-90, beginning within one quarter after being notified by the State. ^{10,11,12,13} If the gross beta particle activity minus the naturally occurring K-40 beta particle activity at a sampling point has a running annual average (computed quarterly) less than or equal to 15 pCi/L (screening level), the State may reduce the frequency of monitoring at that sampling point to once every 3 years. ^{14,15}
+Monitoring Requirement 1 Contaminant Type of water system Initial Reduced monitoring ^{2,3} Combined Ra-226 and Ra- 228, uranium and gross alpha particle activity Community Four consecutive quarterly samples at every entry point before December 31, 2007.
+4.5.6 One sample every nine years at every entry point when monitoring results are below the detection limit.
+7.8 One sample every six years at every entry point when monitoring results are at or above the detection limit but below half of the MCL.
+7.8 One sample every three years at every entry point when monitoring results are above half of the MCL but at or below the MCL.
+7.8 Noncommunity Not applicable Beta particle and photon radioactivity from manmade radionuclides Community systems designated by the State as vulnerable 9 Quarterly samples for beta particle and annual samples for tritium and Sr-90, beginning within one quarter after being notified by the State. ^{10,11} If the gross beta particle activity minus the naturally occurring K-40 beta particle activity at a sampling point has a running a nnual a verage (computed quarterly) less than or equal to 50 pCi/L (screening level), the State may reduce the frequency of monitoring at that sampling point to once every 3 years.
+14,15 Community systems designated by the State as utilizing waters contaminated by effluents from nuclear facilities 9 Quarterly samples for beta emitters and I-131 and annual samples for tritium and Sr-90, beginning within one quarter after being notified by the State.
+10,11,12,13 If the gross beta particle activity minus the naturally occurring K-40 beta particle activity at a sampling point has a running annual a verage (computed quarterly) less than or equal to 15 pCi/L (screening level), the State may reduce the frequency of monitoring at that sampling point to once every 3 years.
+14,15